Harold Robson

 Harold Robson (1897 – after 1926) was an English footballer who played in the Football League for Stoke City.

 Career

 Robson was born in Gateshead and played amateur football with Usworth Colliery.
-In 1925 he joined Stoke City and played one match for the "Potters" which came in a 5–1 defeat away at Wolverhampton Wanderers on 20 February 1925.
-After this awful start he never played for the club again.
+In 1925, he joined Stoke City, making his sole appearance for the "Potters" in a 5–1 away defeat against Wolverhampton Wanderers on 20 February 1925.
+Following his inauspicious debut, he never played for the club again.